isabella232/Specs-18/Kubernetes/index.md

 Finally, the Run a Kubernetes Script step allows the user to write their own scripts, and Octopus will ensure the `kubectl` command-line tool is available and authenticated against the appropriate cluster.
 This provides full-power, but not a particularly nice user experience (unless you enjoy writing bash scripts, in which case good for you).

+## Helm

+Given Helm's prevalence, we want a good story for deploying Helm charts.
+We have created a [spec for this](helm.md).

 ## Development Priority

 The first priority phase is: